skip to content

 Regulation 16(2) requires that this prescribed information be printed on a notice in any readily legible font no smaller than 12 points and be displayed in a prominent place at the premises at which the procedures are offered.

-Alcohol, tobacco products, e-cigarettes and other drugs
+Alcohol, vaping, tobacco products, and other drugs

 Alcohol